These kids need a hero – someone to share their stories so the court can order services and structures for a safe, healthy future.

 Did you know?

 Family law custody cases involve children caught in the middle of high-risk custody cases between their parents and sometimes their family members.
 Neither the child nor the parents receive state-provided supportive or protective services.
-The children we serve are from lower income homes within King County.
-Issues impacting the child may include domestic violence, addiction, mental illness, neglect and more.
+The children we serve are from lower income homes within King County (under $80k combined gross income).
+Issues impacting the child include domestic violence, addiction, mental illness, neglect and more.

-Children served by Family Law CASA are not in foster care and are not the subject of a dependency case.
-By connecting families with services and establishing clear schedules and structures, we hope to divert any progression toward state intervention.
-Ideally, any services and structures recommended will help families heal in order to promote a healthy and bright future for the child.
+By connecting families with services and establishing clear schedules and structures, we hope to divert struggling families away from any progression toward state intervention.
+Ideally, services and structures recommended by volunteer advocates will help families heal in order to promote a safe, healthy and bright future for the child.